A Family Messianic Passover Seder

 *This also may not have been in the Passover in Jesus’ day.
 It’s not mentioned in the Bible.

-How To Do A Messianic Passover Meal At Home
+Should You Do A Messianic Passover Meal At Home?

 If you have a Messianic Jewish congregation in your city, I encourage you to learn from them or ask if you can participate in their Seder meal.
 A Messianic Seder takes the elements of a traditional Jewish Passover Seder meal and re-interprets them in view of Jesus’s life and death.
 For example, a Messianic Seder connects the original Passover lamb to Jesus.